bodya4243/online-book-store/README.md

 ## Technologies Used

-This project leverages a variety of modern technologies and tools to ensure a seamless and efficient experience:

 - **Spring Boot**: For creating a stand-alone, production-grade Spring-based application.
 - **Spring Security**: To handle authentication and authorization.
 - **Spring Data JPA**: For simplified data access and management.